microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 ## SUMMARY: The Solution provides a way for non AAD external user identies to securely upload large Gigabyte files to an Organizations AAD secured Azure Datalake

 ## WHAT PROBLEM DOES THE SOLUTION SOLVE?
 * Organizations need to receive large files from external customers for Data AI workloads.
-* But since the customers are external and don’t have an AAD Identity they dont have organizal add credentials to securely transfer file
+But since the customers are external don’t have an organizational AAD Identity and thus dont have credentials.
+The Identity system built into Power Pages solves this problem.
 * Where  are the files stored and how are they managed?
+Azure Datalake solves this problem.

 ## SOLUTION: POWER PLATFORM + AZURE
 * **Power Pages** provide a portal for external users to register, login, and submit upload request forms